 Croatia offers famously fantastic nightlife that includes cheap beer, outstanding Croatian wines and creative cocktails, while DJs spin the latest tunes.
 There are plenty of crawls after dark too that will bring you to everything from Irish pubs to swanky cocktail bas, nightclubs, discos and raves.
 The summer nightlife really takes off on islands like Hvar, Pula and the Pag islands, with internationally renowned music festivals attracting big-name recording artists and DJs.
 The island of Obonjan near Sibenik hosts the popular Obonjan Electronic Festival each year beginning in late June, featuring electronic music, DJs, workshops, wellness events and more.
 Hvar attracts jetsetters from across the globe who come to enjoy some of the chicest parties, day and night.

 Summer is definitely the “hot” season not only when it comes to weather, but for anyone who wants to join a party or live concert with something happening on any given weekend, or even any day, throughout Croatia.
-In the islands and along the Adriatic coast where the warm nights are perfect for outdoor events after dark, you’ll typically have a wealth of options to choose from.
+In the islands and along the Adriatic coast where the warm nights are perfect for outdoor events after dark, you’ll typically have a wealth of different festival and events to choose from.

 Generally, the summer months, including July, August and much of September, bring the biggest number of tourists.
-Most families with children come when the kids are out of school, and September is popular due to the warm sea for swimming and slightly cooler land temperatures, as well as among those who want to avoid the younger crowd.
+Those that are looking for a Croatia family vacation would visit when the kids are out of school, and September is popular due to the warm sea for swimming and slightly cooler land temperatures, as well as among those who want to avoid the younger crowd.
 That means if you want to come at a more tranquil time when you won’t have to bump elbows while making your way through those narrow cobbled streets while enjoying pleasant weather, having flights and ferry services readily available, and cruises are running, plan to come in May, June or late September/early October.

-July.
 One of the peak summer months, July will be hot, with the average high temperature along the coast climbing to the mid-80s, though it can get quite a bit hotter.
-This is the time to come to enjoy your days at the beach, cooling off in the sea with water temperatures comfortable now at around 75°F, as well as for hopping nightlife, beach parties and live concerts.
+This is the time to come to enjoy your days at the beach, cooling off in the sea with water temperatures comfortable now at around 75°F and taking part in fun outdoor activities.
+This is also the best time to travel to Croatia to enjoy the nightlife, beach parties and live concerts.
 Dubrovnik’s summer festival begins around the middle of the month, bringing the opportunity to attend the largest cultural festival in Croatia, complete with performances by actors and musicians from around the world.

-October.
-Many places in Croatia start to shut down in early October, but this month can be ideal for those who want to enjoy sightseeing in the cities.
+Many places in Croatia start to shut down in early October, but this month can be ideal for those who want to enjoy sightseeing in the cities and are looking for cheap flights to Croatia.
 There will be some cruises running during the first half of the month, though like May, it comes with a bit of a risk for some inclement weather.
 There is a chance it might rain, while afternoon temperatures tend to be around 70°F along the coast.
 If you plan to visit now, you’ll want to pack a mix of clothing for both warm and cooler days along with a light rain jacket.

-Call our travel experts on +1 844 879 7838 or visit our website to start planning your dream vacation to Croatia!
+Call our travel experts on +1 844 879 7838 or visit our website to start planning your dream Croatia vacation!